 The largest and most important of our corrugated manufacturing plants is our Ontario plant, which produces 80 million citrus containers per year in addition to corrugated material for industrial and retail customers.

-Each box produced needs to have just the right amount of protective and moisture-absorbing capabilities and the lowest possible weight to minimize shipping costs and prevent the spoilage of the fruit inside.
-To achieve the perfect conditions, the engineers in our design lab work on a number of possible packaging techniques until they get each model of corrugated box just right.
+By definition, each corrugated box produced needs to have just the right amount of protective and moisture-absorbing capabilities and the lowest possible weight to minimize shipping costs and prevent the spoilage of the fruit inside.
+To achieve the perfect conditions, the engineers in our design lab work on a number of possible packaging techniques until they get each model of the corrugated box just right.

-Here is the flowchart that defines FGS’ corrugated fiberboard manufacturing process:
+Here is a flowchart that goes beyond the definition of corrugated and explains the fiberboard manufacturing process.

 |Standard Process||Fruit Growers Supply Specifics|